Seeed-Projects/jetson-examples/reComputer/scripts/yolov10/README.md

     ```sh
     sudo restart
     ```
-- run audiocraft on jetson in one line:
+- run yolov10 on jetson in one line:
     ```sh
     reComputer run yolov10
     ```